ilikefoodonly/dot-files/README.md

 # polybar
 I forked archcraft's polybar
- For cava on polybar i used https://github.com/ray-pH/polybar-cava credits to : ray-ph
+ For cava on polybar i used https://github.com/ray-pH/polybar-cava credits to : ray-ph.

-For spotify module i used https://github.com/mihirlad55/polybar-spotify-module credits to : mihirlad55
+For spotify module i used https://github.com/mihirlad55/polybar-spotify-module credits to : mihirlad55.
 # dunst
-It is based on dracula's colorscheme
+It is based on dracula's colorscheme.
 # Where to put these files
 copy everything to the .config
 ````bash